11 Apps to Manage Your Mobile Workforce

 Slack has over 12 million daily active users across 150+ countries.
 65 of the Fortune 100 companies use Slack.

-Whether you have remote employees or field service workers performing jobs on-site, they’ll always be kept in the loop with their team.
+Whether you have remote employees or field workers performing jobs on-site, they’ll always be kept in the loop with their team.
 Whether they have questions or need assistance related to a particular job, or just want to give a quick status update, Slack delivers messages in real-time.

 Slack allows you create communication channels for different teams.
 Let’s say you’re a contractor.
 You could create a separate channel for each job or each crew.